pnnl/GenrAItOR/paper/paper.md

 # Statement of Need

-RAFT has demonstrated as large as a 30% absolute increase in performance over standard fine-tuning and RAG approaches [@zhang_raft_2024].
-However, RAFT involves multiple steps, dependencies, and code modifications, creating barriers for researchers.
-Our software provides an easy-to-use CLI for implementing RAFT in proteomics, serves as a template for other ‘omics research, and organizes the required dependencies.
+RAFT has shown up to 30% performance gains over standard fine-tuning and RAG [@zhang_raft_2024].
+However, implementing RAFT presents many technical barriers for researchers.
+Our software offers an easy-to-use package for performing RAFT in proteomics and serves as a template for extending RAFT capabilities to other areas of molecular biology.

 An overview of our development of a RAFT model is provided by [Figure 1](#fig:workflow).
 The general steps are: